mtv-tuanva/automation/README.md

 1. Create your test project.
 2. Install any unit test framework that you like.
 We will use NUnit in this tutorial.
 3. Installation the nuget package: `Automation.Web.Core`
-4. Create a `browsers.json` file as below in your test project and set it as a `Content or Embedded resource` in the `Build action` and `Copy to Output Directory`
+4. Create a `browsers.json` file as below in your test project and set it as a `Content` in the `Build action` and `Copy to Output Directory`
 ```
 	{
 	  "Browsers": [